forefireAPI/cargese2025/_pages/program.md

 This session will be focused on discussing experimental protocols and tools that can be used to verify and validate numerical models.
 Talks can involve a single or both aspects (experimental and numerical).

 **Speakers :**
-- [T. Gianniros](https://tmgiannaros.github.io/) – Atmospheric modeler, *National Observatory of Athens*
+- Theodore Gianniros – Atmospheric modeler, *National Observatory of Athens*
-- [A. Guyot](https://environment.uq.edu.au/profile/19413/adrien-guyot) – Senior research fellow, *Bureau of Meteorology / The University of Queensland*
+- Adrien Guyot – Senior research fellow, *Bureau of Meteorology / The University of Queensland*
 - **P3** – TBD
 - **P4** – TBD
 - **P5** – TBD